Moulding and Casting

 - Make and compare test casts with each of them

-- Design a mold around the stock and tooling that you'll be using, mill it (rough cut + (at least) three-axis finish cut), and use it to cast parts.
+- Design a mold around the process you'll be using, produce it with a smooth surface finish, and use it to cast parts.

-- Design appropriate objects within the limitations of at least 3-axis machining
+- Design appropriate objects within the limitations of your process

 - Demonstrate workflows used in mold design, construction and casting